What are your chances of acceptance?

 Even before you enroll in college, you can take steps to make yourself a stronger candidate for law school.
 Here are a few tips for how to approach your school, major, and course selection as an undergraduate:

-Pursue a program that strengthens your critical reasoning and attention to detail.
+Lawyers need to be able to think critically and pick out details in arguments.
+Additionally, these are skills widely tested on the LSAT.
 Certain fields, such as Classics, Linguistics, and Mathematics, demand more critical reasoning and attention to detail than others.
 Additionally, all liberal arts curricula are designed to foster these traits.
 Gravitate towards schools and programs that prioritize these skills.

 While there are no objective best majors for law school, certain courses of study do prepare you for that next step better than others.
 Below, you can find a ranked list of the ten most popular majors for law students.